Leave Policy Confusion: Can We Restrict Paid Leaves and How to Handle Sick Leave?

 megha3665

-Hi, We are a small IT company in Gujarat.
+Hi, we are a small IT company in Gujarat.
 We are in the process of implementing a new Leave Policy.
-What we are planning to do is give 7 Casual Leaves, 12 Holidays and 13 Paid Leaves.
-Now here is my dilemma,
+What we are planning to do is give 7 Casual Leaves, 12 Holidays, and 13 Paid Leaves.

-Management wants to make a provision that PLs are available only to the employees who have completed 1 year with us.
-Also, while CLs would be on pro-rata basis, PLs will be credited to their account at the beginning of each year.
-PLs would also be carried forward, if unused.
+Now, here is my dilemma: Management wants to make a provision that Paid Leaves (PLs) are available only to the employees who have completed 1 year with us.
+Also, while Casual Leaves (CLs) would be on a pro-rata basis, PLs will be credited to their account at the beginning of each year and can be carried forward if unused.

 Thanks.